Phoeenix05/Phoeenix05.github.io/README.md

 # Personal portfolio

-Personal portfolio created with HTML, sass and jQuery
+Personal portfolio created with HTML, css and jQuery